Commentaries on

 What we are treated to, then, is not the bittersweet survival and renewal that we encounter in plays such as The Winter’s Tale and The Tempest, but instead Antony and Cleopatra’s classical attempt by means of soaring words and exuberant perspectives to attain a new and marvelous love beyond the wreckage that was the end of the Roman Republic, with its proscriptions, assassinations, wars and internecine rivalries, and beyond even the birth of the Empire.

 This sounds like a classical apotheosis to the heavens in the manner of ancient Greek heroes who became demigods after their deaths.
-Such an apotheosis would involve the transposition of a perfect love into another and diviner key: this attempted transformation, at least if we do not grant Cleopatra her metaphysical reunion with Antony, fits the tragic pattern, and we are left with the crushing of a magnificent couple’s last-minute attempts at projecting themselves to a perpetual match in the heavens and thereby escaping their failure in the material world dominated by its “Caesars.”
+Such an apotheosis would involve the transposition of a perfect love into another and diviner key.
+This attempted transformation, at least if we do not grant Cleopatra her metaphysical reunion with Antony, fits the tragic pattern.
+We are left with the crushing of a magnificent couple’s last-minute attempts to achieve a perpetual match in the heavens and thereby escape their failure in a material world dominated by its Caesars.

 Edition.
 Greenblatt, Stephen et al., editors.
 The Norton Shakespeare: Tragedies + Digital Edition.
 3rd ed.
 W. W. Norton, 2016.
 ISBN-13: 978-0-393-93860-9.